Stop Wildlife Trafficking

 In 2015, voters overwhelmingly passed Initiative 1401, creating the Washington Animal Trafficking Act that bans the trafficking of products from ten groups of endangered animals.
 The people of Washington spoke with a unified voice that wildlife deserves protection.
 The Act is vital in breaking the demand cycle for endangered wildlife products and allows Washington to serve as a role model for other states.

-- Contact your elected officials.
-Enforcement is key to catching poachers and traffickers, but funding for enforcement is limited.
-Contact your elected officials in the Washington Legislature right away to support funding for the Wildlife Trafficking Act.
-This will allow Washington Department of Fish and Wildlife officers to inspect more cargo, develop a K-9 detection program, develop lab testing of evidence and apprehend traffickers - stopping the wildlife trade in its tracks.
+- Great news - Governor Inslee and the Washington State Legislature have approved $300,000 to fund the Washington Animal Trafficking Act for 2018-2019.
+Enforcement is key to catching poachers and traffickers, and this funding will allow Washington Department of Fish and Wildlife officers to inspect more cargo, expand the K-9 detection program, develop lab testing of evidence, and apprehend traffickers - stopping the wildlife trade in its tracks.

 - Never purchase wildlife products.
 Be informed about what you buy, especially when traveling abroad - even small trinkets fuel demand, and animals suffer.